-Participants will be 18-39 years of age, equal-numbered male and female adults, and all have native English competency, normal color perception, normal or corrected-to-normal vision, normal hearing, and no history of neurological injury or disease.
-Participants will be compensated at a rate of \$15/hour.
+Participants will be 18-39 years of age, approximately equal-numbered male and female adults, and all have native English competency, normal color perception, normal or corrected-to-normal vision, normal hearing, and no history of neurological injury or disease.
+Participants will be compensated with research participation course credits or at a rate of \$15/hour, whichever they prefer.
 Participants will be excluded based on having artifacts on more than 25% of trials, accuracy below 75%, or fewer than 50% of trials remaining in any individual condition (Kappenman et al., 2021).